Why You Shouldn’t Write Your Own Will

 During the review process, a surviving spouse should observe all beneficiary designations on documents like life insurance and bank accounts.
 The surviving spouse will have a duty to name a new beneficiary who will have access to the accounts upon their death.

 The majority of assets are passed through wills or trusts.
 However, if there are any benefits involved, a surviving spouse will need to claim them from the government or their deceased spouse’s employer.
-If you are in this situation and unsure about what to do, call a Folsom estate planning lawyer for help.
+If you are in this situation and unsure about what to do, call an estate planning lawyer for help.

 Ideally, both you and your spouse will be ready to plan your estate well in advance.
 The issues that could arise can easily be avoided through proper planning, thought, and strategy.
-As a Folsom estate planning lawyer, we will be happy to guide you through the process as effortlessly as possible.
+As an estate planning lawyer, we will be happy to guide you through the process as effortlessly as possible.
 Call Yee Law Group today.

 Learn What You Should Know When Hiring an Estate Planning Lawyer

 We understand that when you are deciding who should get certain assets after you pass away, the task can become quite arduous and overwhelming.
-However, when you have the help of a Folsom estate planning lawyer, you know you can get a second opinion on whether you are making the right decisions and what kinds of things you should put in your will or trust.
+However, when you have the help of a estate planning lawyer, you know you can get a second opinion on whether you are making the right decisions and what kinds of things you should put in your will or trust.
 You may have certain concerns regarding estate planning, like whether your estate will need to go through probate or whether you can leave most of your assets to one person.
 When you work with an attorney, they can help guide you through your state’s laws and regulations and how to divide assets.

 How else can an estate planning lawyer help?

 Many people are hesitant to get the help of an attorney when it comes to planning their estate.
 After all, you are the one who owns your assets and you know who they should go to after you pass away.
 However, your attorney will dive deeply into your history to ensure you aren’t forgetting important pieces of property or assets that, if forgotten, may go to someone you do not want them to.
-Other things your estate planning lawyer can help with are:
+Other things your awyer can help with are:

 - End-of-life situations.
 Unfortunately, there may come a time when you are no longer able to make specific decisions about your health or life anymore.
 This is why it’s important that you assign someone you trust to the power of attorney.
 Your attorney can walk you through the whole process.